kozec/sc-controller/docs/protocol.md

 scc-autoswitch-daemon `Register: autoswitch`
 Daemon responds with `OK.`

+#### `Restart.`
+Restarts daemon.
+This has same effect as calling "scc-daemon None restart", as that's exactly what gets called.
+All clients are disconnected immediately, so there is no response.

 #### `Selected: menu_id item_id`
 Send by scc-osd-daemon when user chooses item from displayed menu.
 If menu_id or item_id contains spaces or quotes, it should be escaped.
+Daemon responds with `OK.`

+#### `Turnoff.`
+Turns off all controllers.
 Daemon responds with `OK.`

 #### `Unlock.`